• Skip to primary navigation

 4. Drink Plenty, Drink Responsibly

 No picnic is complete without a little bubbly.
-Our all time favourite is sparkling wine.
-There's something exciting about popping a bottle and carefully pouring as the bubbles erupt.
+Our all-time favourite is sparkling wine.
+Something is exciting about popping a bottle and carefully pouring it as the bubbles erupt.
 Served as an aperitif with a decadent charcuterie board the bubbly might just be the star of the picnic.

 Tip: freeze a few strawberries or raspberries and toss them into your glass.
 Not only will they help keep your drink cool but it's a lovely touch and sure to impress.